j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 > The difference between a requirement and a test case is the moment of discovery.

 What's my point?
-- ET is key because not based on requirements
+- ET is key to good testing, because not based on translated requirements
+	- so better be intentional
+	- better be good at it
+- optimizing for moments of discovery
+	- thin vertical slices, JIT design and test

-- optimizing the moment
+- (old) optimizing the moment
+	- thin vertical slices FTW -> serves both, JIT design and test
 	- what about req eng later?
 	- should have been requirement or test
 	- should have been sooner or later
 	- ET early because for some stuff it's more effective than req eng
 	- continuous ET and req eng, instead of all design upfront, ET at the end
-	- thin vertical slices FTW -> serves both, JIT design and test
-- better get good at ET, be intentional

-# Exploratory testing is key
+# Exploratory testing is key / Being intentional about exploratory testing

+Because not based on requirements.
+So if not doing ET, then missing out.

+it's not requirement vs test, it's requirements vs exploratory testing everyone does requirements (in some way), exploratory testing is still implicit, 'fringe', afterthought

+everyone does design, requirements throughout, but not exploratory testing or ET is the key part of testing, the easily missed part, the not-done-well part

+it's done everywhere anyway, better to be intentional about it

 In the previous post I distinguished test cases that are translated requirements from one that aren't.